 TitlesAssociate Director of Opera Studies

-Nathan Troup joined Boston Conservatory in 2011 and is a stage director of opera theater and instructor of seminars in performance and audition techniques.
+Nathan Troup joined the Conservatory in 2011 and is a stage director of opera theater and instructor of seminars in performance and audition techniques.

-Recent highlights include La Traviata and Le Nozze di Figaro for The Boston Conservatory; new-works residency at Brandeis University with experimental opera company Guerilla Opera; touring production of Montsalvatge's El Gato con Botas in a co-production with The Boston Conservatory and OperaHub; a new production of Elena Langer's Four Sisters for Boston Opera Collaborative; and continued collaboration with live performance at Museum of Fine Arts, Boston.
-Troup was named Emerging Artist Stage Director with Boston Lyric Opera for the 2015-16 season and joined the directing staff of the Santa Fe Opera in summer 2016.
+Recent highlights include La Traviata and Le Nozze di Figaro for Boston Conservatory; new-works residency at Brandeis University with experimental opera company Guerilla Opera; touring production of Montsalvatge's El Gato con Botas, in a coproduction with Boston Conservatory and OperaHub; a new production of Elena Langer's Four Sisters for Boston Opera Collaborative; and continued collaboration with the Museum of Fine Arts, Boston, in live performances.
+Troup was named emerging artist stage director with Boston Lyric Opera for the 2015-2016 season, and he joined the directing staff of the Santa Fe Opera in summer 2016.